parbhaaat/parbhaaat/README.md

 ## 🚀 About Me

-🔹 Skilled in SQL, Power BI, Tableau, Excel, and Python for analytics & visualization
+🔹 I'm Currently working on and developing my skills eveyrday.
-🔹 Experienced in data cleaning, dashboard creation, and data storytelling
+🔹 My focus is on building interactive dashboards that drive smart, data-backed decisions.
-🔹 Interested in solving real-world business problems using data-driven decision making
+🔹 Dedicated to constantly mastering new analytical techniques and business intelligence concepts.
-🔹 Continuously learning new tools, analytical techniques, and business intelligence concepts
+🔹 I'm Currently working on and developing my skills eveyrday.
-🔹 Focused on building interactive dashboards and impactful analytics projects
+🔹 I have built a versatile foundation in SQL, Power BI, Tableau, Excel, and Python, choosing the right tool for the right analytical challenge.

 ## 🛠️ Tech Stack